-Figure 1 shows an example of a decision tree model for the Cardiac complications readmission category.
-The numbers in square brackets show how many non-readmissions (Neg) and readmissions (Pos) are considered at each stage.
-These episodes are then split on the risk factor (stated in bold) and shown on the next level down.
+In Figure 1, the numbers in square brackets show how many non-readmissions (Neg) and readmissions (Pos) are considered at each stage.
+These episodes are then split on the risk factor (stated in bold) and shown on the next level of the decision tree.

 For example, the node at the top of the tree shows that 13,335,498 non-readmissions and 56,334 cardiac complication readmissions are considered in this model.
-These are then split based on whether the episode has the congestive heart failure risk factor.
-The result is that there are 253,891 non-readmissions and 16,084 cardiac complication readmissions with congestive heart failure, and 13,081,607 non-readmissions and 40,250 cardiac complication readmissions without congestive heart failure.
+These are then split, based on whether the episode has the congestive heart failure risk factor, into 253,891 non-readmissions and 16,084 cardiac complication readmissions with congestive heart failure, and 13,081,607 non-readmissions and 40,250 cardiac complication readmissions without congestive heart failure.

 Splitting on the congestive heart failure risk factor produces two nodes where less than 2 per cent of non-readmissions are on the left-hand side, though it contains over 28 per cent of cardiac complication readmissions.
 We therefore say that splitting on this feature produces a high information gain.
 This process is repeated at the next level down on the major diagnostic category (MDC) risk factor, specifically if the episode is in MDC 4.
-At each stage, the decision tree model finds the risk factor that produces the highest information gain and splits the data set on this.
+At each level of the decision tree, the model identifies the risk factor that produces the highest information gain and splits the data set on this.

 Leaf nodes are produced at the bottom of the chart.
-If the model was allowed to continue splitting the data set until each leaf node was either purely non-readmissions or purely readmissions, it would produce a much bigger model than is shown in Figure 1.
-To avoid overfitting, however, we limit the "depth" of the model to five (three in the example tree shown).
+If the model was allowed to continue splitting the data set until each leaf node was either purely non-readmissions or purely readmissions, it would produce a much deeper model than is shown in Figure 1, with many more layers of nodes.
+To avoid overfitting, however, the model is limited to a "depth" of five layers of nodes (three in the example tree shown).
 The leaf nodes at the bottom of Figure 1, therefore output a probability of whether an episode with the corresponding risk factors will lead to an avoidable readmission for cardiac complications.